microsoft/fluentui/packages/react-slider/Spec.md

 ## Topics for Discussion

-### Removing Fluid

-Having the `Slider` fit the width of the screen could possibly be done by the user by applying custom styling to the `Slider`.

 ### RangedSlider Separated

 It may be more readable and potentially better to split the `RangedSlider` and `Slider` components apart from each other as they have very different use cases and accessibility concerns.

-### Removing Label and ValueLabel
+### Removing Label

-If there is a way to remove the Label and ValueLabel while preserving accessibility it could greatly benefit the render structure (Removes container, label, and valueLabel slots).
+If there is a way to remove the Label while preserving accessibility it could greatly benefit the render structure (Removes container and label).

+### Adding a HTML Range Slider for Accessibility

+Adding a hidden range slider can potentially assist in handling the Slider's accessibility behavior.
+It is currently being planned to be added once all API features have been fully implemented.